Clean Air Vehicle Decal History & Legislation

-White decals are no longer being issued, but are valid until January 1, 2019 (per AB 266).
+White decals are no longer being issued, and are no longer valid as of January 1, 2019.
 They were available to an unlimited number of qualifying Zero Emission Vehicles (ZEVs) and certain advanced CNG vehicles.
-Vehicles that typically met these requirements were 100% battery electric or hydrogen (H2) fuel cell vehicles.
-The White decal program also included certain alternative-fueled vehicles, such as advanced compressed natural gas (CNG) that were certified to California's most stringent emission standards at that time.
-All vehicles also met the United States EPA Inherently Low Emission Vehicle or ILEV standard for fuel vapor emissions.
+Vehicles that typically met these requirements were 100% battery electric or hydrogen fuel cell electric vehicles.
+The White decal program also included certain alternative-fueled vehicles, such as advanced CNG that were certified to California's most stringent emission standards at that time.
+All vehicles also met the United States EPA ILEV standard for fuel vapor emissions.

 This law was initially enacted in 1999 (AB 71) with an original expiration date of January 1, 2008.